College Football Playoff 2024 - Goodbye, Brackets and New Top 25 - ExBulletin

 College Football Playoff 2024 – Goodbye, Brackets and New Top 25

-The College Football Playoff Committee released its fourth set of rankings on Tuesday, and the big news was that there are only three SEC teams in the current field — and two of them would play each other in the first round.
+The College Football Playoff Committee released its fifth set of rankings on Tuesday, the final indicator before the 12-team playoff field is set on Sunday.

-The committee will announce its rankings every Tuesday until the end of the season.
-The final set of rankings will be announced on December 8 and those rankings will determine the final set of twelve teams.
+The group consists of the five highest-ranked conference champions and seven other at-large teams.
+The top four conference champions will get first-round byes, while the other eight schools will play games at the home sites of the better seeds.

 Below you'll find the latest projected bracket with byes and first-round matchups, as well as the latest top 25.